hey-otis/hey-otis.github.io/README.md

-# hey-otis.github.io
+# OTISHackathon2023
-website demo for hey otis
+The OTIS Hackathon event